WICG/observable/README.md

 ### `EventTarget` integration

 This proposal adds an `.on()` method to `EventTarget` that becomes a better `addEventListener()`.
-Specifically `.on()` returns a new Observable constructed with a native/internal "subscribe" function that essentially [adds a new event listener](https://dom.spec.whatwg.org/#add-an-event-listener) to the target and calls a subscriber's `.next()` handler with each event.
+Specifically, `.on()` returns a new `Observable` whose natively-defined "subscribe" callback adds a new event listener to the target and calls the subscriber's `.next()` handler with each event.

-This is useful because it turns event handling, filtering, and termination, into an explicit declarative flow that's easier to understand and [compose](https://stackoverflow.com/questions/44112364/what-does-this-mean-in-the-observable-tc-39-proposal) than today's imperative version, which often require nested calls to `addEventListener()` and hard-to-follow callback chains.
+Observables turn event handling, filtering, and termination, into an explicit, declarative flow that's easier to understand and [compose](https://stackoverflow.com/questions/44112364/what-does-this-mean-in-the-observable-tc-39-proposal) than today's imperative version, which often requires nested calls to `addEventListener()` and hard-to-follow callback chains.
 Consider these examples:

 #### Example 1